rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 ## Building a Single Threaded Web Server

-First we'll get a single threaded web server working, but before we begin, let's look at a quick overview of the protocols involved in building web servers.
+First we’ll get a single threaded web server working, but before we begin, let’s look at a quick overview of the protocols involved in building web servers.
 The details of these protocols are beyond the scope of this book, but a short overview will give you the information you need.